Summary

 Fewer tokens = faster completion = lower cost.
 Codex prioritizes efficiency, which means faster results but potentially less thorough coverage of edge cases.

-If you're using the API directly (not the subscription), the math is brutal for Claude:
+If you are using the API directly (not the subscription), the pricing has shifted:

 The Configuration Tax: Setup Time Reality

 Codex works surprisingly well out of the box.
 Claude Code unlocks its potential through configuration.
-This isn't marketing—it's architectural.
+This is not marketing.
+It is architectural.

 - CLAUDE.md file for project-specific instructions